necrosovereign/monty_carlos_batch/README.md

 ## How to compose input files

-Instructions on how to compose the `.toml`-files can be found in the attached `.toml`-files:
+Instructions on how to compose the `.toml`-files can be found in the `.toml`-files in the `input_examples` directory:
 - "Data_fit_to_NormDistr_expl.toml" explains how to fill the .toml-file for above described use case 1).
 - "Data_fit_to_NormDistr.toml" has only the relevant code, no explanations.
 - "OP-Risk_Monte-Carlo_Simulation_expl.toml" explains how to fill the .toml-file for use case 2).